ipa-lab/hackingBuddyGPT/docs/linux_privesc.md

 ## ethical problems

-- gpt-3.5-turbo will chose a next command, but will not tell me why for ethical reasons
+- gpt-3.5-turbo will sometimes chose a next command, but will not tell me why for ethical reasons

 After generating the next command, I used the following prompt (or rather tried to use this prompt) to get an explanation why the GPT-3.5